-Postgraduate Certificate in Education (H) 120 Max 60 Min 60 Postgraduate Certificate in Education (M) 120 60 60 Graduate Certificate in School Teaching; Graduate Certificate in Teaching Studies Postgraduate Diploma 120 120 Postgraduate Certificate Practice Certificate in Independent Prescribing 40 40 Advanced University Diploma 60 60 University Diploma 60 60 University Certificate 60 60
+Research Master's Degree 180 180 Postgraduate Diploma; Postgraduate Certificate Master's Degree 180 180 (60 must be dissertation /project) Postgraduate Diploma; Postgraduate Certificate Master's Top-up Degree 60 60 must be dissertation /project Postgraduate Certificate 60 60 Postgraduate Certificate in Education (H) 120 Max 60 Min 60 Postgraduate Certificate in Education (M) 120 60 60 Graduate Certificate Postgraduate Diploma 120 120 Postgraduate Certificate Practice Certificate in Independent Prescribing 40 40 Advanced University Diploma 60 60 University Diploma 60 60 University Certificate 60 60 Foundation and Preparatory Studies 120 (level 3)

-- 5.1.2 Where credit has been achieved that is insufficient for an interim / exit award, or where no interim/exit awards exists, a University Statement of Credit will be recognised on the student's transcripts. - 5.1.3 For students on Foundation-level University statement of Preparatory Studies, 120 credits at level 3 are required with no interim award. - 5.1.4 For students on qualifications with level 8 modules, the award credit requirements are;
+- 5.1.2 Where credit has been achieved that is insufficient for an interim / exit award, or where none exist, a University Statement of Credit will be awarded via the student transcript. - 5.1.3 For students at levels 3-6, a total of 120 credits are required for a University Statement of Preparatory Studies, with no interim awards.